Connecticut Court Records

 What are Connecticut Criminal Court Records?

 Connecticut criminal court records refer to all official information generated and documented during criminal court proceedings.
 This information includes, but is not limited to, pleadings, trial testimonies, exhibits, and orders.
-In accordance with the Connecticut Freedom of Information Act, members of the public can request and/or inspect these records except where otherwise stated by statutory law.
+Under the Connecticut Freedom of Information Act, members of the public can request and/or inspect these records except where otherwise stated by statutory law.

 Understanding the Connecticut Criminal Court System